KFLC: Later years

 On December 20, 2016, Univision announced that KFLC would be a charter network affiliate of Univision Deportes Radio, a Spanish-language sports network, which launched on April 19, 2017 and was renamed TUDN Radio on July 20, 2019.
 KFLC also signed up to air Texas Rangers baseball games until at least 2019.
 (KESS had previously broadcast Rangers games from 1999 to 2010.)
 KFLC continued to carry Dallas Mavericks games as well as adding FC Dallas soccer games.
 This move filled the Spanish Sports hole after KZMP 1540 AM swapped from ESPN Deportes Radio to a simulcast of an FM Regional Mexican station.
 KZMP later returned to ESPN Deportes, until that network shut down on September 8, 2019, leaving KFLC once again as the metroplex's lone Spanish sports station.

-On March 2, 2022, KFLC aired a Dallas Stars hockey game vs. the Los Angeles Kings in Spanish as part of the hockey team's celebration of Noche Mexicana.

-On June 3, 2022, Univision announced it would sell a package of 18 radio stations across 10 of its markets, primarily AM outlets in large cities (including KFLC) and entire clusters in smaller markets such as McAllen, Texas, and Fresno, California, for $60 million to a new company known as Latino Media Network (LMN); Univision proposes to handle operations for a year under agreement before turning over operational control to LMN in the fourth quarter of 2023.
+On June 3, 2022, Univision announced it would sell a package of 18 radio stations across 10 of its markets, primarily AM outlets in large cities (including KFLC) and entire clusters in smaller markets such as McAllen, Texas, and Fresno, California, for $60 million to a new company known as Latino Media Network (LMN); Univision proposed to handle operations for a year under agreement before turning over operational control to LMN in the fourth quarter of 2023.
+The sale was consummated on December 30, 2022.
+LMN took over operations of KFLC and sister station KFZO by the end of October 2023.

+Since March 2, 2022, KFLC—prior to its sale to Latino Media Network—aired Dallas Stars hockey games vs. the Los Angeles Kings and again in 2023 vs. the Arizona Coyotes in Spanish as part of the hockey team's annual celebration of Noche Mexicana.
+The annual Spanish hockey broadcasts have since moved to then-sister stations KDXX and KESS-FM for 2024 and future seasons.

+Sometime in December 2024, KFLC switched to Spanish AC and Regional Mexican music, branded as simply 1270 AM (Doce setenta AM) in daytime.
+KFLC still maintains Spanish-language play-by-play rights to Texas Rangers and FC Dallas games when it's on TUDN Radio at night.